 - Maria notices a cop car speed behind her after she blows throw a stop sign, so she hits the gas and speeds off.

-There are several legal defenses that a person can raise if accused of a crime under this code section.
+There are several legal defenses that a person can raise if accused of evading an officer.
 These include showing that:

 - the defendant had no intent to evade,